sandialabs/hyram/CONTRIBUTING.md

 ### 2. Build Events
-Post-build events are used by the `Hyram.PythonDirectory` project (`properties -> Build Events`) to ensure the python interpreter, Python.Net runtime, and HyRAM+ module are available to the compiled application.
+Build events are located in the `Hyram.PythonDirectory` project (`properties -> Build Events`).
+Pre- and Post-build events provide the following functionality:
+   * ensure the python interpreter, Python.Net runtime, and HyRAM+ module are copied to the compiled application.
+   * delete any test image files and .pyc files
+   * delete development-specific directories (test, .idea) in the build dir

-These events only need to be executed during the first build and when the python code is changed.
+The python interpreter build event only needs to be executed during the first build or when the python interpreter or required packages are changed.
 The events can be disabled by modifying the conditional statement to ensure it is false; for example:

     if "$(ConfigurationName)" == "AlwaysFalse"